MaximNikolaev/MaximNikolaev.github.io/index.md

 *December 2018 - March 2020* (1 year 4 months)

 - Launched new revision of applied solution 1C:State Accounting with data transfer and corrections from previous version, removed legacy code
-- Launched WMS 1C:Pharmacy with data exchange with 1C:State Accounting
+- Launched WMS 1C Pharmacy with data exchange with 1C State Accounting
-- Implemented project on combining 3 databases of 1C:Human resource management for State institutions
+- Implemented project on combining 3 databases of 1C Human resource management for State institutions
 - Launched barcoding (printer+scanner)
 - Integrated library for data interchange with state procurement system
 - Fixed errors in data, that were preventing formation of various financial budgets